Support over the break

 Wherever you will be spending the break, we understand that you may need advice and support.
 This page lists the support available to all students, information about campus opening times, and what to do in an emergency.

-You can access a 24/7 out of hours mental health support line via our partner, Spectrum.Life.
+You can access 24/7 out of hours mental health support via our partner, Spectrum.Life throughout the break.
 All calls are answered by clinically trained counsellors or psychotherapists.
 You can talk to them about anything, including stress, anxiety, low mood, financial worries, loss and grief, relationship problems, and substance abuse issues.

 Please note Spectrum.Life will ask for some basic details to ensure you're eligible to use the service.
 All services provided through Spectrum.Life are done so in total confidence.
 The identity of individuals and personal details will always be protected.